 Passive Income Business Ideas: Closing Thoughts

-By making more of your income passive, you leverage your efforts to create much more earning power because you’re no longer trading hours for dollars.
+By leveraging passive income ideas, you can expand your earning power because you’re no longer trading hours for dollars.

 Creating passive income can take many forms.
 It involves anything from creating and selling a digital product to just making a little cash off of something you already own.

 If passive income is new territory for you, start small and in an area where you have some expertise.
 Choose one or two passive income streams to create.
 Once you put forth the initial effort and investment, the revenue will flow to you with little effort on your part.